nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 <figcaption>Green floor texture.</figcaption>
 </figure>

 The only difference in the ray casting loop is that we need to keep track of the floor cell.
 The floor cell is always the cell before the current cell.
-With that we can apply the floor cell's floor and ceiling textures to the floor and ceiling, and apply the current cell's wall texture to the wall if the cell is solid:
+With that, we can apply the floor cell's floor and ceiling textures to the floor and ceiling, and apply the current cell's wall texture to the wall if the cell is solid:

 ```typescript
 let floorCell = getMapCell(map, ray.mapPos, mapSize)